-Cost to Gut & Demolish & Expand the Bathroom
+Cost to Gut & Demolish & Expand The Shower

 To completely gut and demolish a bathroom, costs start at $2,500+, depending on materials, the size of the room, which walls and fixtures are removed, and whether any damage is found in the sub-flooring and wall structure.

 The table below outlines the average costs of expanding a bathroom.